 Delvyn Case, Music Director

-All Wheaton students and members of the general public are welcome to join.
+All Wheaton students and members of the general public are welcome!
 Strings, winds, brass, and percussion players are needed.
 Membership is free.
 Rehearsals are held Monday evenings, 7-9:15 pm, in Watson Hall room 222, beginning September 8th.
 For Wheaton students, orchestra may be taken as a for-credit ensemble.

 ABOUT THE GREAT WOODS CHAMBER ORCHESTRA